by Linda Barth

 I snap myself back to reality.
 “That’s for sure!
 I can go and help them, too, if you’d like.”
 Not a good idea, I warn myself seconds too late, not good at all.
 “Or I can stay here and you can go if you want.”

-“Thanks, maybe in a little while.”
+“Thanks, maybe I will in a little while.”
 I follow her gaze toward the babies who are cooing quietly in their cribs, on the verge of falling into peaceful sleep.
 “Since these two are having some quiet time, why don’t you and I have a cup of tea and maybe talk a while?”